There are many important decisions to consider when selling courses online. One such critical decision is how to deliver content to your students.

 How to Set Up Content Drip for Your Courses in Tutor LMS

-After successfully activating the content drip add-on, users will have access to a new tab for course settings on the course edit page.
+After successfully activating the Content Drip add-on, users will have access to a new tab in the Course Settings section of the course edit page.

 Types of Content Drip and Their Applications